brunnurs/bert-toxic-comments-multilabel/README.md

-# Python-Only implementation of the great Blogpost "Multi-label Text Classification using BERT – The Mighty Transformer"
+# Python-only implementation of the great blogpost "Multi-label Text Classification using BERT – The Mighty Transformer"
 Working python implementation.
-Code of the original Jupyter-Notebook has been splitted in several python files. ***Take care, the code quality is quite bad, I might refactor it at a later point**.
+Code of the original Jupyter-Notebook has been splitted in several python files. **Take care, the code quality is quite bad, I might refactor it at a later point**.

 Use the files `run_training.py`and `run_prediction.py` to start training/inference.

+Make sure you first download the pretrained BERT tensorflow model and convert it to pytorch.
+That's the only part missing to run the script, all the data is part of this repository.

 ### Build, Run and Push Docker Image for Training